How to Write an Essay: Tips, Types

 Different Types of Essays

-If you ever caught yourself asking others, 'write an essay for me,' because you never understood what differentiates essay types from each other, then don't worry anymore!
+If you ever caught yourself asking others, "help me write my essay," because you never understood what differentiates essay types from each other, then don't worry anymore!
 Here we explain each kind simply.
 Essays come in various formats, but they are frequently divided into the following four groups: argumentative, expository, narrative, and descriptive essays.

 An argumentative essay must have a compelling thesis statement and a lengthy, evidence-based argument.
 You want to use analysis and evidence to persuade the reader of your point of view.
 Argumentative essays assess your capacity to research and articulate your viewpoint on a subject.
 At the college level, this is the most typical essay format; most of the papers you produce will contain some form of argumentation.